XerxesDGreat/XerxesDGreat.github.io/_posts/2015-08-04-the-worst-tragedy-in-history.md

 title: The Worst Tragedy in History
 date: 2015-08-04
 category: Thoughts
+tags:
+- lumber
-tags: lumber, hard wood store
+- hard wood store
 ---

 I have a tragedy to report.
 Last month, one of the bastions of history has melted away.
 Southern Lumber, the most